Skip to content

 SELECT * FROM my_table LIMIT 100;

-• Go to the AWS Redshift console.
+• Head to the AWS Redshift console

-• Delete both the namespace and workgroup.
+• Delete both the namespace and the workgroup

 Wrapping Up